Gretchen Donaghy Rosario, 60, passed away peacefully in her home on December 2, 2019 after battling endometrial cancer for the past 19 months.

 Gretchen touched so many lives all over the world.
 She embraced life as a military wife and loved traveling the world with her husband, family, and friends.
 She was a friend to everyone she ever met and always had a hug, a smile, a joke or whatever you needed.
 Gretchen was an avid crafter and in her spare time, she was always making an afghan, baby blanket or quilt for someone.
 She participated in countless marches and fundraising events for everything from fighting breast cancer to ending Alzheimer’s.

 Gretchen enjoyed crocheting, cooking, going to craft fairs and spending time with friends and family.
 She especially loved spending time with her children, her granddaughter, and her many nieces and nephews.

 In lieu of flowers, donations can be made in Gretchen’s name to the American Cancer Society.

 Visiting Hours will be held on Thursday, December 5, 2019 from 4 to 7 PM at A.T.
 Hutchins Funeral Home 660 Brighton Avenue in Portland.
 A celebration of Gretchen’s life will take place on Friday, December 6, 2019 at 10:30 AM at the Funeral home.

-To send flowers to Gretchen's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gretchen (Donaghy) Rosario, please visit our floral store.